 I felt something click when we came together to rehearse for the first time, and I don’t think we’ve looked back since then!
 The special feeling of hyper-engaged music-making, coupled with a good deal of enjoyment in each other’s company, has meant that this group has stuck together and embarked on an exciting journey.

 I was born in Bristol, and started my musical training with piano lessons before becoming a chorister at St Mary Redcliffe Church.
 I then took up the organ and the trumpet, finding a love for improvisation in both.
-My organ playing took me to Wells Cathedral as Senior Organ Scholar and then to Trinity College Cambridge, where I studied music, learning orchestration with John Rutter before undertaking a Masters degree in composition.
+My organ playing took me to Wells Cathedral as Senior Organ Scholar and then to Trinity College Cambridge, where I studied music and undertook a Masters degree in composition.

 My compositions are published by Novello, and I am privileged to have my music performed all around the world by ensembles including the Tallis Scholars and the Aurora Orchestra.